 DIY bathroom renovations

 If you’re considering a DIY bathroom renovation to save money, ensure you’re confident with any plumbing and electrical jobs and can complete them safely.
 DIY shower installations will need to be checked by an electrician or plumber before they can be used.

 Looking to get the professionals in?
-Make the most of our supply and fit service.
+Make the most of our shower replacement service.
 Our team of experts make shower installations and replacements hassle-free, and you can rest assured that your new shower will be installed to the highest standard.
 You can do plenty of smaller DIY jobs to cut costs elsewhere, such as painting, tiling and changing fixtures.

 Bathroom renovation ideas